 - a.
 All development, excluding normal maintenance, requires the submittal of a development review application to the Building Official and the issuance of a Certificate of Zoning Compliance prior to the issuance of a Building Permit or Certificate of Occupancy. - b.
-Accessory structures are permitted by-right. - c.
-Accessory structures may not be constructed prior to the following: - i. construction of a principal building type; or - ii. issuance of a special permit for an accessory use, as applicable. - d.
-The Building Official shall determine when a structure is accessory to the principal building of a lot.
-To determine that a structure is accessory, the Building Official must find that the structure: - i. is customarily found in association with a permitted accessory use; - ii. is clearly incidental and subordinate to the principal building in terms of area, size, function, and location; - iii. is operated and maintained under the same ownership and on the same site as the principal building; and - iv. not attached to a principal structure. - e.
-Unless otherwise specified, accessory structures are permitted to encroach any side or rear setback, provided that at least three (3) feet is maintained from the vertical plane of any lot line. - f.
-Accessory structures are not permitted to encroach any maximum front setback.
+Unless otherwise specified, accessory structures are permitted by-right. - c.
+Accessory structures may not be constructed prior to the following: - i. construction of a PRINCIPAL BUILDING; or - ii. issuance of a special permit for an ACCESSORY USE, as applicable. - d.
+The Building Official shall determine when a structure is accessory to the PRINCIPAL BUILDING of a LOT.
+To determine that a structure is Wory, the Building Official must find that the structure: - i. is customarily found in association with a permitted principal or accessory use: - ii. is clearly incidental and subordinate to the PRINCIPAL BUILDING in terms of area, size, function, and location; and - iii. is operated and maintained under the same ownership as the PRINCIPAL BUILDING. - e.
+Unless otherwise specified, Accessory structures are permitted to ENCROACH any side or rear SETBACK, provided that at least three (3) feet is maintained from the vertical plane of any LOT LINE. - Accessory structures are not permitted to ENCROACH into any maximum front SETBACK.

-2. Accessory Structures
+2. Permitted Accessory Structures

-- a.
-Amateur Radio Equipment - Antennas located on ground-mounted towers and roof-mounted support structures used to broadcast an amateur (ham) radio station licensed by the Federal Communications Commission (FCC).
-The following standards apply: - i.
-Ground-mounted towers are permitted only in the rear yard and must be located a minimum of ten feet from any lot line and any overhead electric distribution or transmission lines.
-The tower must be fully enclosed by a fence or wall of at least four feet in height. - ii.
-Ground-mounted towers may not exceed thirtyfive (35) feet, measured from the base of the supporting tower to its tallest point. - iii.
-A roof-mounted antenna, when fully extended, is limited to a maximum height of ten feet above the height of the structure to which it is mounted. - iv.
-No more than one antenna, whether groundmounted or roof-mounted, is permitted per lot.
+a.
+Amateur Radio Equipment

+Antennas located on ground-mounted towers and roof-mounted support structures used to broadcast an amateur (ham) radio station licensed by the Federal Communications Commission (FCC).
+The following standards apply:

+- Ground-mounted TOWERS are permitted only in the rear yard and must be located a minimum of ten feet from any LOT LINE and any overhead electric distribution or transmission lines.
+The TOWER must be fully enclosed by a fence or wall of at least four feet in height. - Ground-mounted towers may not exceed thirtyfive (35) feet, measured from the base of the supporting TOWER to its tallest point. - iii.
+A roof-mounted ANTENNA, when fully extended, is limited to a maximum height of ten feet above the height of the structure to which it is mounted. - iv.
+No more than one ANTENNA, whether groundmounted or roof-mounted, is permitted per LOT.